 Create building blocks for strategic advocacy and harmony on a multi-ability project solution

 Master necessary skills to leverage team player abilities and assets

 Leverage full-disclosure for harmony in a harsh environment

 Avoid zero-sum distractions at the project's expense

-Looking for more inspiration and insights to improve your work and home life?
-Join us at the 2019 Digital PM Summit.
+Looking for more inspiration and insights to create an inclusive workplace?
+Join us at Digital Diversity Days.